 See the Home Staff page in the HELP section where departing expatriates recommend their staff.

-You can see recommendations and post a request for staff on accraexpat.com Facebook group and in the Classifieds section.
+You can also find recommendations and post a request for staff on accraexpat.com Facebook group and in the Classifieds section.

-A list of recommended service providers (plumbers, carpenters, electricians) is available in the How To with recommended service providers (for homes) page of the How To Guide.
+A list of recommended service providers (plumbers, carpenters, electricians and much more) is available in the How To with recommended service providers (for homes) page of the How To Guide.

 Serviced apartment are fully furnished and equipped and all-costs inclusive (except electricity in most cases).